alejandroMortur/alejandroMorTur/README.md

         IDE: {"Visual-Studio","Visual-Studio-Code(NET)","IntelliJ IDEA"},
         databases: ["MySql"],
     },
-    funFact: "There are two ways to write error-free programs; only the third one works" };
+    funFact: "If there is an error in your program, assume it, you are on the right track."
+};
 ```